Deci-AI/super-gradients/documentation/source/device.md

     def compute(self):
         return self.correct.float() / self.total
 ```
-All you need to change to use your metric on DDP is to define your attribues `self.correct` and `self.total` with `add_state` and to define
+All you need to change to use your metric on DDP is to define your attributes `self.correct` and `self.total` with `add_state` and to define
 a reduce function `dist_reduce_fx` that will be used to know how to combine the states when calling compute:
 ```py
 import torch